oscar-bender-stone/honors-thesis/source/1_introduction.typ

 now _exactly_ discussing the problem of interoperability of programming languages.
 These, too, are extremely distinct and built for different purposes.
-Translations between these, also known as _transpilations_, is incredibly difficult, as this is generally equivalent to the Halting Problem.An alternative approach is to create an Intermediate Representation (IR) that can be shared by multiple languages, and then compiled onto multiple machine architectures.
-The driving standard in industry and research for this purpose is the LLVM compiler project. @llvm_main However, this project faces ongoing challenges, with a brief list including breaking changes and a massive packaging task accross different Operating Systems.
+Translations between these, also known as _transpilations_, is incredibly difficult, as this is generally equivalent to the Halting Problem.
+An alternative approach is to create an Intermediate Representation (IR) that other languages can compile into (_frontends_), and then compiled onto multiple machine architectures (_backends_).
+The driving standard in industry and research for this purpose is the LLVM compiler project @llvm_main However, this project faces ongoing challenges, with a brief list including breaking changes and a massive packaging task accross different Operating Systems.
 One approach that addresses a subset of these problems is MILR @milr_llvm, another IR to abstract away from the original.
-Implementing these systems for _general_ programs is beyond the scope of this thesis.
-We will instead focus on computable programs, which we can interpret as verifiers to proof assistants.
-Even here, translations are difficult. // TODO: clean this up!
+Implementing these systems for _general_ programs is not the intent of this thesis, and instead, is to _bridge_ information accross languages.
+Therefore, we are interested in _unifying representations_ of these languages. // TODO: clean this up!
 Do we need to say we intrepret programming languages where all programs compute as a proof assistant?
 Do we ONLY focus on proof assistants/verifieres?

 To illustrate the challenge in translations between two proof assistants, consider quotient types in Lean4 vs Rocq.
 [TODO: complete + cite relevant